eandmsz/calc/README.md

 - Written purely in Rust, using egui and complied with musl target to have a portable executable that works on any Linux.
 No dependencies or wrappers for C or Python, no glibc version dependency.
 - Decimal arithmetic (38 significant digits precision) for rational numbers and IEEE 754 for irrational numbers (15 significant digits precision).
-- Focusing on simplicity and ease-of-use: Does what you would expect from a calculator
+- Focusing on simplicity and ease-of-use: Does what you would expect from a calculator.
-- Intuitive context dependent user input with subscript/superscript support
+- Intuitive context dependent user input with subscript/superscript support.
-- Stateful operation for an intuitive workflow: can repeat the last operation, functions are context dependent therefore e.g. sqrt can be applied both before or after an operand
+- Stateful operation for an intuitive workflow: can repeat the last operation, functions are context dependent therefore e.g. sqrt can be applied both before or after an operand.
-- Logical and aesthetic layout with 20 predefined themes, user configurable fonts and button shapes
+- Logical and aesthetic layout with 20 predefined themes, user configurable fonts and button shapes.
-- Hackable button layout via editing config.toml
+- Hackable button layout via editing config.toml.
-- Proper error messages
+- Proper error messages.

 ## Recommended fonts to install for the themes: